robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

 It is called shrinkage because it can be thought of as "shrinking" the sample covariance matrix towards the other estimator, which is accordingly called the **shrinkage target**.
-There are many possible options for a shrinkage target, but popular choices include:
+The shrinkage target may be significantly biased but has little esimation error.
+There are many possible options for the target, and each one will result in a different optimal shrinkage constant :math:`\delta`.
+PyPortfolioOpt offers the following shrinkage methods:

+- Ledoit-Wolf shrinkage:

-- The diagonal matrix with sample variances on the diagonals and zeroes elsewhere, i.e assuming no covariance between assets.
+    - ``constant_variance`` shrinkage, i.e the target is the diagonal matrix with the mean of asset variances on the diagonals and zeroes elsewhere.
+This is the shrinkage offered by ``sklearn.LedoitWolf``.
-- Sharpe's single factor (or single-index) model, which basically uses a stock's beta to the market as a risk model.
+    - ``single_factor`` shrinkage.
+Based on Sharpe's single-index model which effectively uses a stock's beta to the market as a risk model.
+See Ledoit and Wolf 2001 [6]_.
-- The constant-correlation model, in which all pairwise correlations are set to the average correlation (sample variances are unchanged)
+    - ``constant_correlation`` shrinkage, in which all pairwise correlations are set to the average correlation (sample variances are unchanged).
+See Ledoit and Wolf 2003 [5]_

-The optimal shrinkage constant :math:`\delta` depends on the choice of shrinkage target, and the actual formula for the constant depends on the implementation.
-PyPortfolioOpt offers two methods for calculating the shrinkage constant:

-- Ledoit-Wolf shrinkage, using the formulae in their 2004 paper [7]_.
 - Oracle approximating shrinkage (OAS), invented by Chen et al. (2010) [8]_, which has a lower mean-squared error than Ledoit-Wolf shrinkage when samples are Gaussian or near-Gaussian.